amlalejini/evolutionary-consequences-of-plasticity/experiments/README.md

 - What if the type of environmental fluctuation was different?
   - e.g., rewards varied smoothly instead of discrete reward & punishment stages
 - If we were to make environments A and B less different (e.g., only cycle rewards / punishments for four "easiest" tasks), would we see this difference shrink?

+Controls

+- Phase 1 => phase 2 (50% like phase 1, 50% w/constant environment)

+### 2020-10-07

+Experiments

+- (1) Extra metabolic tasks
+  - Constant, u100
+  - Try different reward levels for extra tasks
+    - null rewards, too
+- (2) Bottlenecking control
+  - Is it that plasticity is stabilizing the population against repeated bottlenecking (due to frequent sweeps)?
+  - Periodically cull the plastic population in phase 2
+    - Keep 10, 20, 50%
+- (3) architecture evolvability
+  - Is it that the non-plastic architectures are less evolvable than the plastic architectures?
+  - Is it that the plastic architectures are move evolvable than non-plastic architectures?
+  - Move non-plastic and plastic architectures to
+    - constant phase 2